Medieval Paris was full of religious buildings.

-You can still see their towers in the Lycée Henri IV and the square of Saint Germain des Prés.
+Their towers are still visible at the Lycée Henri IV and in the square of Saint Germain des Prés.

-Check out our dedicated walk on the topic : Secrets of Notre Dame.
+To learn more about Notre Dame, check out our walk : Secrets of Notre Dame.